the-coded/codex-ai/pkg/changelog/README.md

 # 📝 Changelog Generator

 This module runs aider to generate formatted changelogs.
 The changelog command can be used in two modes:
-- **🔧 dev**: Running directly from the codex-ai repository
+- **🔧 dev**: Running directly from the codex repository
-- **🚀 prod**: Running from .nexus/pkg when codex-ai is cloned as .nexus in another repository
+- **🚀 prod**: Running from .nexus/pkg when codex is cloned as .nexus in another repository

 ## 📋 Usage Patterns

 ### 💻 Command-line Usage (via __main__.py)

-Development mode (in codex-ai repository):
+Development mode (in codex repository):
 ```bash
 python -m pkg.changelog --mode dev
 ```